31 Snakes In Utah

 Written by Tracy Graham

-Utah is a beautiful state known for having striking mountains and stunning rock formations caused by centuries of erosion and climate changes.
+Utah is a beautiful state known for having striking mountains and stunning rock formations caused by millennia of erosion.
 Another thing that Utah is known for is for having a large number of native snakes.
 The mountains, semi-desert, and rocky landscape are the ideal habitats for more than 30 different kinds of snakes.

 They like to hide in rocks, which is why Utah is the perfect home for them.